2017 Louisville Cardinals football team

 The 2017 Louisville Cardinals football team represented the University of Louisville in the sport of American football during the 2017 NCAA Division I FBS football season.
 The Cardinals competed in the Atlantic Division of the Atlantic Coast Conference and were led by fourth-year head coach Bobby Petrino, who began his second stint at Louisville in 2014 after eight years away.
 Home games were played at Papa John's Cardinal Stadium in Louisville, Kentucky.
-They finished the season 8–5, 4–4 in ACC play to finish in a three-way tie for third place in the Atlantic Division.
-They were invited to the TaxSlayer Bowl where they lost to Mississippi State.
+The team finished the season with an 8–5 overall record and a 4–4 record against opponents in ACC.
+The Cardinals were in a three-way tie for third place in the Atlantic Division and were invited to the TaxSlayer Bowl, where they lost 31–27 to Mississippi State.